cghayes99/fabrica-artem/documents/Potential-Applications-brainstorming.md

 ### create proposal for exterior landscaping
 - reimagine garden or yard by importing vegetation, water features, etc
+- use particular styles of gardens (french, english, japanese, etc) and apply them to customers space
 - create detailed image of existing structure with new exterior look

 ### take pictures of existing (older) buildings in need of repair; what is possible with renovation